lauralogozzo/lauralogozzo.github.io/index.markdown

 <p align = "justify">

-  I am a PhD Candidate in Dr. Peter Raymond's lab at the Yale School of Forestry and Environmental Studies.
+  I am a PhD Candidate in Dr. Peter Raymond's lab at the Yale School of the Environment (YSE), formerly known as the Yale School of Forestry and Environmental Studies.
   My research focuses on the biogeochemistry of large river systems.
 In particular, I am interested in interactions between dissolved organic matter and iron.
   <br><br>